 Student Advocacy and Accountability

-Southeastern Louisiana University, in pursuit of its educational mission, seeks to teach students citizenship, to value others and respect community.
-The University affirms that students, upon enrollment, do not lose the rights of, nor are they exempt from, fulfilling the obligations and duties of citizens.
-Students have the responsibility to familiarize themselves with the Student Code of Conduct and the University policies including, but not limited to, those pertaining to harassment, computer use, academic dishonesty, and traffic regulations.
-Students are expected to conduct themselves in a manner which supports the educational mission and functions of the University, as well as to comply with all federal, state, and local laws, and all applicable University policies.
+In pursuit of its educational mission, Southeastern Louisiana University seeks to teach students citizenship, to value others and respect community.
+Students must familiarize themselves with the Student Code of Conduct and the University policies including, but not limited to, harassment, computer use, academic dishonesty, and traffic regulations.
+Students conduct themselves in a manner which supports the educational mission and functions of the University and comply with all federal, state, and local laws, and all applicable University policies.

 The following sanctions shall be effective at all universities under the jurisdiction of the University of Louisiana System: